Vitamin D Deficiency

-Conditions and procedures that affect the body’s ability to absorb vitamin D from the digestive tract (such as
+Conditions and procedures that affect the body’s ability to absorb vitamin D from the digestive tract, such as

 inflammatory bowel disease

-, bariatric surgery)
+, and bariatric surgery

 Conditions or medications that affect the process of converting vitamin D to a form that the body can use, such as:

 Factors that may increase your risk of vitamin D deficiency include:

 - Darker skin color